bjh21/mal/docs/GC.md

 "mark" phase of the garbage collector will set this to indicate that an object is reachable.
 The "sweep" phase will clear it again and free those objects that have it clear already.

-Create a global list or array of mal objects, and add each mal object to this list when it's created.
-The "sweep" phase will use this to find objects to free.

 Implement a function, `gc_mark`, in `types`, that takes a mal object or environment as an argument.
 If the `gc_marked` flag is set on that